squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ## Step 4: Create the SQL Queries

-In this step, we will edit the `models/dbviews/aggr_weather_metrics.sql` and `models/federates/weather_by_time.sql` files to create a pipeline of sql transformations that return tabular results for the dataset.
+In this step, we will edit the `models/dbviews/aggr_weather_metrics.sql` and `models/federates/weather_by_time.sql` files to create a pipeline of SQL transformations that return tabular results for the dataset.
+These files are known as SQL models.

 :::info

-These sql query can be templated using Jinja, with access to a variety of dictionaries such as **prms**, **ctx**, and **traits**, which stand for "Parameter Set", "Context", and "Traits".
+These SQL query can be templated using Jinja, with access to a variety of dictionaries such as **prms**, **ctx**, and **traits**, which stand for "Parameter Set", "Context", and "Traits".
 More information about these variables can be found in the [SQL Models](./topics/models-sql) page.
 For now, just know that we can access parameters with `prms.parameter_name` in Jinja, and access selected value(s) of the parameter by calling certain methods (such as **get_selected** or **get_selected_label**).

 :::

 ### Define the Database View

+For SQL models, database views run in an external databases.
+The `default` database connection is used by default, which was already set up in step 2.
+More info on configuring the database connection for the database view can be found [here](./topics/models-sql#dbview-models).
+All database views on defined in the `models/dbviews/` folder.

-In `aggr_weather_metrics.sql`, change its contents to the following:
+In `models/dbviews/aggr_weather_metrics.sql`, change its contents to the following:

 ```sql
 {%- set dim_col = prms["group_by_dim"].get_selected("dim_col") -%}